GP-Stanley/tech264-docker-kubernetes/docker.md.md

 ## Step 5: Test on the Browser
 * Go to your web browser and search: localhost:82
-  * ':82': because this is the port we mapped to the container's port 80 when we ran the Docker container.
+  * ':82': Maps port 82 on your host machine to port 80 on the container.
+  * This means that any traffic to port 82 on your host will be forwarded to port 80 on the container, where Nginx is running.

 ![alt text](./dk-images/image-28.png)